alexsavio/alexsavio.github.io/content/biblatex_lyx_jabref.md

 #### Load the bibliography in a note

 In the document, insert the BibTeX inset (Insert→List/TOC→BibTeX Bibliography... ) in a LyX note or comment, such that LyX finds the citations, but no \bibliography command is output to LaTeX.

 It does not matter which style you chose here, so you can stick with "plain".
-However, in order to use the citation dialog, you'll have to choose the correct databases (i.e. those you loaded above in item (3)).
+To use the citation dialog, you'll have to choose the correct databases (i.e. those you loaded above in item (3)).

-This is only needed if you are going to use the citation dialog.
+You must do this if you are going to use the citation dialog.
 I use JabRef to push the citations instead.

 #### Put the printbibliography command

-In the document, enter \printbibliography in ERT (TeX mode) at the place where the bibliography shall occur.
+In the document, enter \printbibliography in ERT (TeX mode) at the place where you want the bibliography to appear.

 #### View the file in PDF